-] Harbour Master No. ACTION REFER TO 1.
-Obtain all available information. started.
-Ensure that an incider nt log has been Sect.
-9 2 Ensure Duty VTSO makes broad the area of the incident. lcast informing any oth her vessels in 3.
-Determine initial level of manpo mobilisation required. wer and equipment res source Tiered Response Sect 1.4 and 11 4.
-Establish communication with al statutory reporting requirements - Statutory Notification Sect 7 5.
-Determine level of response that Coastguard, SEPA, MCA and SI Local Councils as necessary if of Determine level of response requ appropriate local authority Duty fully brief them of the incident.
-NH of intended respon il is spreading out with uired from duty person se.
-Inform 1 port limits. nel.
-Inform Tiered Resources Sect.
+Harbour Master / Marine Manager No. ACTION REFER TO 1.
+Obtain all available information.
+Ensure that an incident log has been started.
+Sect.
+9 2 Ensure Duty VTSO makes broadcast informing any other vessels in the area of the incident.
+3. Determine initial level of manpower and equipment resource mobilisation required.
+Tiered Response Sect 1.4 and 11 4.
+Establish communication with all concerned parties and ensure that statutory reporting requirements have been carried out.
+Statutory Notification Sect 7 5.
+Determine level of response that has been initiated and inform Coastguard, SEPA, MCA and Nature Scotland of intended response.
+Inform Local Councils as necessary if oil is spreading out with port limits.
+Determine level of response required from duty personnel.
+Inform appropriate local authority Duty Emergency Planning Officer(s) and fully brief them of the incident.
+Tiered Resources Sect.
 1 6.
-Contact/Call out Incident Respon nse Team Personnel,.
+Contact/Call out Incident Response Team Personnel,.
 Mobilisation Procedure Sect.
 4 7.
-Ensure that a sample of spilt oil l origin of the spill is unknown or taken, in conjunction with SEPA legal proceedings are MCA's STOp Notice 4/2001 Appendix 2 TIER 1 SPILL RESPONS E No. ACTION REFER TO 8.
-Call-out Duty Team to handle all l additional spill notifi cations.
+Ensure that a sample of spilt oil has been taken, especially when the origin of the spill is unknown or legal proceedings are liable to be taken, in conjunction with SEPA.
+MCA's STOp Notice 4/2001 Appendix 2 TIER 1 SPILL RESPONSE No. ACTION REFER TO 8.
+Call-out Duty Team to handle all additional spill notifications.
 Statutory Notification Sect.
 7 9.
 Monitor situation.
-Obtain regular supervisor on progress of clean u - up 10.
-Determine likely impact of incid report ent.
-Complete and log a full 11.
-If it appears that the spill has esc 2 and Tier 3 incidents. alated, proceed as for Tier TIEI R 2 & 3 INCIDENTS No. ACTION REFER TO 12.
-ACTION REFERT Contact response contractor and Local Councils, agree primary level of response required.
-Image: Contact response contractor and Local Councils, agree primary level 13.
-Start and maintain an accurate log of all communications with contractor.
-14. Establish communication link wi manager and issue a call back nu ponse FORT H PORTS LIMITED Document ID FP PMSC EP 02/03 Authorised By HMD Original Date October 2018 Port o Plan 2 f Dundee Oil Pollution Contingency 018 Date Revised December 2020 Revised By MOD Review Due October 2021
+Obtain regular briefings from clean-up supervisor on progress of clean up.
+10. Determine likely impact of incident.
+Complete and log a full report 11.
+If it appears that the spill has escalated, proceed as for Tier 2 and Tier 3 incidents.
+TIER 2 & 3 INCIDENTS No. ACTION REFER TO 12.
+Contact response contractor and Local Councils, agree primary level of response required.
+13. Start and maintain an accurate log of all communications with contractor.
+14. Establish communication link with the contractor's response manager and issue a call back number.
+15. Determine extent of incident in terms of: Document ID Authorized By Original Data

+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023